EmmettBicker/arcade/doc/programming_guide/camera.rst

 Screen Space
 ^^^^^^^^^^^^
 The final positions of anything drawn to screen is in screen space.
-The mouse positions returned by window events like `on_mouse_press` are also in screen space.
+The mouse positions returned by window events like :py:func:`on_mouse_press` are also in screen space.
 Moving 1 unit in screen space is equivalent to moving one pixel.
 Often positions in screen space are integer values, but this is not a strict rule.

 View Matrices